Hristo Lukov: Death

 Lukov was shot dead by Communist partisans on 13 February 1943 in Sofia.
 According to the book In the Name of the People, he was ambushed by two resistance fighters in front of his apartment in Sofia.
 Although struck by one bullet, he fought back one of the partisans, Ivan Burudzhiev, but the second one, Violeta Yakova, fired two more shots and killed him.

 'Lukov March'

 From 2003 to 2019, the far-right Bulgarian National Union hosted an annual 'Lukov March' to commemorate "fallen heroes of Bulgaria" with a torch march, taking place in February in Sofia.
 It persistently caused controversy and was subject to multiple court bans.
 In 2020, the Supreme Administrative Court upheld a ban by the Sofia municipality so that the evening procession was cancelled.
 Less than 200 supporters of Lukov still gathered for the laying of wreaths at the house where Lukov was killed.
-Over one hundred people gathered for a counter-protest in central Sofia earlier in the day, promoting "No Nazis on the streets".
+Over one hundred people gathered for a counter-protest in central Sofia earlier in the day, using the slogan of "No Nazis on the streets".